 Alcohol & Drug Abuse Related to Greater Risk of Fire Death, Especially When Combined with Smoking

-Montana State Fire Marshal Allen Lorenz reports that evidence from national studies points to a link between alcohol and drug abuse, and fire injuries and fatalities.
+Montana State Fire Marshal Dirk Johnson reports that evidence from national studies points to a link between alcohol and drug abuse, and fire injuries and fatalities.
 When smoking is combined with alcohol use, the risk of fire injuries and fatalities is even greater.
 Studies have shown that more than half of all alcohol-impaired fire deaths were the result of fires caused by careless smoking.
-The U.S. Fire Administration reports that smokers consume more alcohol than do non-smokers, heavy drinking tends to be associated with heavy smoking, and a large majority of alcoholics are smokers.
+The U.S. Fire Administration reports that smokers consume more alcohol than non-smokers, heavy drinking tends to be associated with heavy smoking, and a large majority of alcoholics are smokers.

-“Most people are aware that smoking is bad for the health of the smoker and the people around the smoker, but they may not be aware of the relationship between smoking and the potential for fire, especially when combined with drinking alcohol,” Lorenz said.
+“Most people are aware that smoking is bad for the health of the smoker and the people around the smoker, but they may not be aware of the relationship between smoking and the potential for fire, especially when combined with drinking alcohol,” Johnson said.

 Spring Cleaning – Don’t Overlook Clothes Dryer Vents

 The State Fire Marshal’s Office encourages Montanans to take some time during their spring cleaning to check for lint build-up in clothes dryer vents and exhaust ducts.